maneu96/SupplyChainTracker/README.md

 # SupplyChainTracker
 Dapp that allows actors in a supply chain to create, interact and validate products.
-(IN Development)
+(IN Development, still has to be deployed in a test net)

 Interact with the code, as a Farmer, Distributor, Retailer or Consumer and watch how the item is created, logged and how its owner's address changes during every crucial step in a supply chain.